maglore9900/shell_shock/README.md

 SPOTIFY_REDIRECT_URI = ''

 # Set path for music files, for example "C:\code\media\songs"
-# Soon it will allow multiple locations
+# Multiple locations just need to be done with commas, full path is not necessary
+# Example: photos, music
 # Currently subfolders are fine if you set  SCAN_SUBDIRECTORIES
 MUSIC_LIBRARY_PATH=